 The second way to get sponsored posts is by reaching out to brands and pitching them your ideas.
 This is more work, but also more reward. you are basically cutting out the middle man and will get paid significantly more.
 Want to start pitching to brands?
 Check out this detailed article to tell you exactly what to do to start getting paid today!

 Another way to make money with your blog is to run ads.
-You can either join an ad network, such as Google Adsense, Media Vine, or Media.Net… OR you can sell ad space on your own to companies for a monthly fee.
-Some of these networks, like Media Vine and Ad Thrive, will have page view or session requirements, but you are more than welcome to start with Google until you hit the higher threshold.
+You can either join an ad network, such as Google Adsense, Media Vine, or Media.Net, FOMO… OR you can sell ad space on your own to companies for a monthly fee.
+Some of these networks, like Media Vine and Gourmet Ads, will have page view or session requirements, but you are more than welcome to start with Google until you hit the higher threshold.
 Typically, this isn’t a way to make a ton of money at first, but as your views keep increasing, so too will your income!
+Personally, Fomo is my favorite ads company.
+They have a high pay rate and no minimum page views to meet!
+If you want to get started with them, you can sign up here or learn more here.

 Selling is something I have recently gotten into and let me tell you, it is awesome!
 There are so many ways you can go about this!
 If you are crafty, you can make your pwn products to sell.
 I totally wish I was this talented, but I am not.